HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 #### Support Querying mCODE-Conforming Resources

 mCODE defines operations that Senders and Receivers use to exchange mCODE information.
-In a "pull" (query-response) architecture, Senders MUST support the requests below for retrieving all resources conforming to a given mCODE Profile, UNLESS they do not support the profile at all (see ["Support All mCODE Profiles"](#support-all-mcode-profiles) below).
+In a "pull" (query-response) architecture, Senders SHALL support the requests below for retrieving all resources conforming to a given mCODE Profile, UNLESS they do not support the profile at all (see ["Support All mCODE Profiles"](#support-all-mcode-profiles) below).
 For more details on the conformance requirements for Senders and Receivers, see [Profile Conformance](conformance-profiles.html).

 Note that the requests below may return resources associated with patients who are not [in-scope patients].
 These resources MAY not conform to mCODE profiles.

 * Patient
   * [CancerPatient]\: see [Identifying In-Scope Patients](conformance-patients.html) for the options to retrieve all conforming resources
-  * [HumanSpecimen]\: Depends on type, for example: `GET [base]/Specimen?type=http://terminology.hl7.org/CodeSystem/v2-0487|TUMOR` (note that `TUMOR` MUST be capitalized)
+  * [HumanSpecimen]\: Depends on type, for example: `GET [base]/Specimen?type=http://terminology.hl7.org/CodeSystem/v2-0487|TUMOR` (note that `TUMOR` must be capitalized)
   * [MCODEPatientBundle]\: see [Support the mCODE Bundle](#support-the-mcode-patient-bundle)
   * [MCODEPatientGroup]\: n/a